civicledger/waterledger-whitepaper/readme.md

 ### Shortage of Information

 Much of the knowledge around Solidity is based on transfer of basic tokens, or trivial book-keeping and reconciliation.
-Knowledge about more complex interactions like structs inside arrays, or vice versa, or better techniques for unit testing or deployment… this sot of knowledge is hard-won.
+Knowledge about more complex interactions like structs inside arrays, or vice versa, or better techniques for unit testing or deployment… this sort of knowledge is hard-won.
 Use of Ethereum as an application platform, as opposed to a basic token, is largely an untrodden path, and it is loaded with challenges and complexities.

 This makes it tempting to defer or offload more challenging features, such as using an API to store the “real” data, but reconciling it against the blockchain, or returning all data, but filtering in the client.